xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 ## Severity of a Bug

-One more interesting thing I'd like to leave you with is a thought on what is a bug and how do I feel about "not knowing whether there is an error lurking just around the corner".
+One more interesting thing I'd like to leave you with is a thought on what is a bug and how I feel about "not knowing whether there is an error lurking just around the corner".

 Under "normal" circumstances, "system has a problem" is a binary thing; either yes or no. But here, unless an issue was discovered within chosen samples, we don't know.

-Let's say we have set of size `1_000_000`, and we have found out that after we have tested `1_000` members without finding an issue, we are 95% confident that if there were `min_errors(1_000_000, 1_000, 0.95) = 2_990` errors, we would have found at least 1.
+Let's say we have a set of size `1_000_000`, and we have found out that after we have tested `1_000` members without finding an issue, we are 95% confident that if there were `min_errors(1_000_000, 1_000, 0.95) = 2_990` errors, we would have found at least 1.